sanderslab/magellanmapper/README.md

 ### Tested Platforms

-Clrbrain has been built and tested to build on:
+MagellanMapper has been built and tested to build on:

 - MacOS, tested on 10.11-10.14
 - Linux, tested on RHEL 7.4-7.5, Ubuntu 18.04